 Doing this will alter contrast and grain, sometimes in unexpected ways.

-Cross processing is a technique you can try with colour film.
-Developing a negative film with a process meant for positive (slide) film and vice versa generates unusual colour shifts.
+Cross processing is a technique you can try with color film.
+Developing a negative film with a process meant for positive (slide) film and vice versa generates unusual color shifts.